 Winning at Risk Management with ZenGRC

 In the GRC world, seeing the output of your work directly reducing the risk to your business fosters a sense of satisfaction that is hard to replicate.

-If you haven’t had a chance to explore the ROAR platform, you might not realize just how much it can revolutionize your GRC program.
+If you haven’t had a chance to explore ZenGRC, you might not realize just how much it can revolutionize your GRC program.

 Gary is the governance manager at Panda Partners.
 His job is to manage the sets of policies, standards and frameworks that the company uses to achieve its business goals.
 At Panda Partners, governance is a subset of compliance and doesn’t include formal workflows or processes to monitor for changes and iterate accordingly.